-- Study - The Prospects survey found that nearly a third of respondents are now contemplating further study, especially with job offers falling through.
-Explore Masters degrees or if you're not ready to commit to a postgraduate degree, you could consider MOOCs (massive open online courses).
+- Study - Explore Masters degrees or if you're not ready to commit to a postgraduate degree, you could consider MOOCs (massive open online courses).
 For instance, you could register for the free three-week 'How to get a graduate job' course on FutureLearn, which has been created in partnership with Graduate Coach.
 This has been designed to help individuals better understand the recruitment process and prepare for the world of work.
 Alternatively, you could sign up for MoneySavingExpert.com's new MSE Academy of Money adult financial education course, developed alongside the Open University.
 These six two-hour sessions on key aspects of personal finance provides useful, tangible skills with a formal qualification.

 - Online jobs - With a growing number of roles that can be carried out from home, now is a great opportunity to explore this area.
-For example, if your gap year plans were cancelled, there's still the possibility of completing an 120-hour TEFL certificate and getting to earn some money by teaching English online through a provider such as The TEFL Org.
+For example, if you were planning a gap year, you could consider completing an 120-hour TEFL certificate and earning some money by teaching English online through a provider such as The TEFL Org.